josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/☔️_nuclear_umbrella_problem.md

 ## 🏮 Footer

-*The Nuclear Umbrella Problem* is a living node of the Polaris Protocol.
+*☔️ The Nuclear Umbrella Problem* is a living node of the Polaris Protocol.
 It maps how the credibility of extended deterrence shapes alliance stability and how instability at lower levels can increase systemic risk at the highest level.

 *Survivor authorship is sovereign.
 Containment is never neutral.*